Sharpen your skills. Make connections.

-Diversity & Educational Clubs
+Diversity & Educational Organizations

 Simon’s dynamic student body represents cultures and ideas from all over the world.
-Diversity and educational clubs celebrate and educate the Simon community.
+Diversity and educational organizations celebrate and educate the Simon community.
 Simon’s diversity gives you an edge on understanding the globally connected world in which we work.

 - Latin American Students of Simon (LASOS)

 Latin American Students of Simon (LASOS) provides Simon students with business knowledge and networking opportunities in the US and Latin American markets, and increase the exposure of students to the business and cultural environment.
 LASOS is focused on increasing career development and information exchange with other Simon clubs, national Latino associations, and top business schools.
 The club plays an important role in supporting incoming students with events and programming as they adapt and adjust to life in a new environment.